 Arteluce Ciao Table Lamp

 Materials: White painted metal (aluminium) base.
 2 black painted sliders with black plastic covers.
-Black plasticised gooseneck.
-White painted lampshade.
+Black plasticised goose-neck.
+Adjustable white painted curved & ribbed elongated lampshade.
 Black decorative plastic handles.
 Aluminium reflector.
 Transformer 220 volt to 12 volt inside the base.
 Porcelain socket.

 Height: 30 cm / 15.75” – adjustable

 Base: 14 x 12.5 cm / 2.95 x 2.95”

 Electricity: 1 bulb G4, 1 x 20 watt maximum, 12 volt.